 It felt weird.
 Almost as if I was watching this happen to someone else.

-But I got some books from the library and we started to get a room ready in the three-story older house we’d bought a couple of years before.
+But I got a couple of books from the library and we started to get a room ready in the three-story older house we’d bought a couple of years before.

-When I think about it now, I think we were crazy, but Les got some of the wood from the old barn board on his parents farm, and put it on the walls of the baby’s room.
-We got a dresser had been his dad’s when he was young.
+When I think about it now, it seems crazy, but Les got some of the wood from the old barn on his parents’ farm, and we put it on the walls of the baby’s room.
+We got a dresser that had been his dad’s when he was young.
 I made curtains, covered an old laundry hamper to match, and made a change table from an old table we found at a garage sale.
-We decorated the walls with some pictures I’d made plus one that had been my grandmother’s, and two large animal-shaped bulletin boards.
+We decorated the walls with some pictures I’d made plus one that had been my grandmother’s, and we made two large animal-shaped bulletin boards.
 We probably spent about twenty-five dollars total on decorating the room.

 With ten days left until my due date, the only thing left to do was to put bright wallpaper in the closet and buy a few more clothing items.

 Early in the morning after Good Friday, a contraction woke me up.
 But that wasn’t all.
 I yelled for Les to get up.
 “I don’t think we’re going to get the baby’s room finished today,” I said.

 So at 5:00 a.m. that Saturday morning, we went to the hospital.
 Nowadays, they tell you to go home and wait until the baby’s head is almost coming out.
 But in those days, when your water broke, they were deathly afraid of infection.
 I was basically told to “Get onto that bed and stay there!”
 So I got on a narrow bed (a generous word), where I endured contractions (and wasn’t even allowed to get off to go to the bathroom) for the next 35 hours.

 The doctor I’d been seeing was away for the weekend, so her partner, who was Chief of Obstetrics, would look after me.
 I saw him for a few minutes and he seemed to think everything was fine.